 Council facilitates a healthy and prosperous community by planning and delivering services that achieve a balanced approach towards social, economic, cultural and environmental considerations.
 Council's operations are based on the principles of Business Excellence.

-The Integrated Plans 2018-2021 are delivered by way of resources applied to them - human, capital and assets and are organised into four focus areas:
+The Integrated Plans being the Community Strategic Plan, Delivery Program and Operational Plan 2018-2021 are delivered by way of resources applied to them - human, capital and assets and are organised into four focus areas.